berkeley-dsep-infra/datahub/docs/admins/howto/course-config.rst

 Configuring course profiles
 ===========================

-We fetch per-course enrollment from the Student Information System to configure user servers based on course affiliations.
-In the past we have used this to set per-user resource limits, attach extra read-only volumes to user servers, and automatically add or remove admin roles.
+We fetch per-course enrollment from the Student Information System when we need to configure user servers based on course affiliations.
+We periodically use this to set per-user resource limits, attach extra volumes to user servers, and automatically add or remove admin roles.

-This is implemented with a sidecar container running along side the hub which fetches enrollment data and shares it with the hub.
+This is implemented with a hub sidecar container which fetches enrollment data and shares it with the hub.
 The sidecar container's image is located in ``images/fetch-course-emails`` and the hub reads these rosters in our custom KubeSpawner in ``hub/values.yaml``.
 The rosters are saved into the files:

    .. code:: bash